Attendance & Health Office

 - When you are submitting the attendance request in Skyward Family Access, you must be logged in as a parent, not a student.

 - You can still call the school (763-745-6000) to report an absence and we recommend calling if it is a last-minute request.

 - The health office must have a current phone number on file in case of an emergency.
 If your phone numbers have changed, please update this in Skyward Family Access.

-The role of district nurses
+The role of licensed school nurses

 Our licensed school nurses provide care in concert with health paraprofessionals for students at all schools.
-They perform the following services.
+They perform the following services:

 - provide needed physical assessment, direct nursing care and specialized health procedures to students